Welcome to PNW DMR

 assembly skills or the Nano-Spot,

-mid-range cost and the best for
+mid-range cost and the potentially,

 mobile or portable use.